bisonbet/MyJournal/README.md

 A way to take audio files recorded during the way and extract the data to give a summary of your day.
 This includes the ability to get notes, find tasks you forgot, or even for posterity!

 This system provides a comprehensive solution for transcribing audio files, generating summaries, and converting WAV files to MP3 format.
-It consists of three main scripts:
+It consists of four main components:

 1. `diarize-audio.py` - Main orchestration script
 2. `transcribeTHIS.py` - Handles audio transcription using WhisperX
 3. `summarizeTHIS.py` - Generates summaries of the transcriptions
+4. `journal_gui.py` - Graphical user interface for easy interaction

 ## Setup